-New Romney Church (St Nicholas) New Romney, England early 12th C
+New Romney Church (St Nicholas) New Romney, England

 New Romney's parish church is 12th-century Norman with some Gothic additions at the east end.
 It has a large and attractive exterior, including a stout tower that once overlooked the harbor.

-Quick Facts Quick Facts on New Romney Church (St Nicholas)
+Facts & Stats on New Romney Church

-- New Romney ChurchNew Romney Church (St Nicholas)Church of St NicholasSt Nicholas Church
+- Church of St NicholasNew Romney ChurchNew Romney Church (St Nicholas)St Nicholas Church

 - 50.985100° N, 0.941172° E